 Then there’s the honey badger.
 Don’t be fooled by the rather cute name.
 As well as being blessed with a face only its mother could love, these are the most powerful and fearless carnivores for their size in Africa.
 Even lions give them a wide berth.
-You should too: not only can they cause a lot of damage to your person, but the thought of having to tell your friends that, of all the bloodthirsty creatures that roam the African plains, you got savaged by a badger, is too shaming to contemplate.
+You should too.
+Not only can they cause a lot of damage to your person, but the thought of having to tell your friends that, of all the bloodthirsty creatures that roam the African plains, you got savaged by a badger, is too shaming to contemplate.

 Both aardvarks and honey badgers are rarely, if ever, seen on the mountain.
 Nor are porcupines, Africa’s largest rodents.
-Though also present in this zone, they are both shy and nocturnal and your best chances of seeing one is as roadkill on the way to Dar es Salaam.
+Though also present in this zone, they are both shy and nocturnal.
+Indeed, your best chances of seeing one is as roadkill on the way to Dar es Salaam.

 Heath, moorland and above

 Just as plant-life struggles to survive much above 2800m, so animals do too.
 Yet, though we may see little, there are a few creatures living on Kilimanjaro’s higher reaches.

 Four-striped grass mouse

 Above the treeline you’ll be lucky to see much.
 The one obvious exception to this rule is the four-striped grass mouse (above).
 This little fellow clearly doesn’t find it a problem eking (or should that be eeking?) out an existence at high altitude.
 Indeed, if if you’re reading this at a camp, one is probably running under your table right now.
 Other rodents present at this level include the harsh-furred and climbing mouse and the mole rat.
 All of these, however, are far more difficult to spot.